ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

         "created_at": "2016-01-03T02:15:49.727Z"
     }
     ```
-  * When creating a meal for a user, set `docId` to `nil`.
-CDTDatastore will automatically assign the meal a random ID.
-  * When creating a sample meal, set `docId` (for example, `"meal1"`).
-But before creating the doc, first try to fetch the meal by ID
+  * Sample meals have a hard-coded `docId`.
+Just before creating a sample meal, first try to fetch the meal by ID.
-    * If CDTDatastore returns a meal doc, that means it has already been created.
-Do nothing.
+    * If CDTDatastore returns a meal doc, that means it has already been created. **Do nothing**.
-    * If CDTDatastore returns a `"not_found"` error, that means the meal has never been created.
-Proceed with doc creation.
+    * If CDTDatastore returns a `"not_found"` error, that means the meal has never been created. **Proceed with doc creation**.
-    * If CDTDatastore returns a different error, that means the meal has been created and then deleted.
-Do nothing.
+    * If CDTDatastore returns a different error, that means the meal has been created and then deleted. **Do nothing**.

 Now, you can put this understanding into practice by transitioning to Cloudant Sync for local app data storage.